Arthur Ablayev, MD

 Babak Kazemi Nia, MD

 Dr. Kazemi Nia is a graduate of Isfahan University of Medical Sciences in his native country of Iran.
-After graduating, Dr. Kazemi Nia worked as a general practitioner at his private practice, and also at a drug rehabilitation center in Iran for over 10 years before relocating to the United States in 2011.
-He worked as an assistant at a Primary Care Clinic in Baltimore, Maryland.
+After graduating, Dr. Kazemi Nia worked as a general practitioner at his private practice, and also at a drug rehabilitation center in Iran for more than 10 years before relocating to the United States in 2011.
+He worked as an assistant at a primary care clinic in Baltimore, Maryland.
 Additionally, he did research as a research associate at the University of Maryland.
 He has been involved in peer-reviewed journals, abstracts, and has given oral presentations internationally.

 Dr. Kazemi Nia is currently working as a hospitalist at Adventist Hospital in Maryland.